abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ### Groups

 A group is a monoid such that for each of its elements, there is another element which is the so-called "inverse" of the first one where the element and its inverse cancel each other out when applied one after the other.
-Plain-English definitions like this make you appreciate mathematical formulas more --- formally we say that for all elements $x$, there must exist $x'$ such that $x • x' = i$ (where $i$ is the identity element).
+Plain-English definitions like this make you appreciate mathematical formulas more:

+{: .definition}
+> A group is a monoid in which every element $A$, has an inverse element, denoted usually as $-A$, such that $A \circ -A = I$ (where $I$ is the identity element).

 If we view *monoids* as a means of modelling the effect of applying a set of (associative) actions, we use *groups* to model the effects of actions which are also *reversible*.